withastro/docs/src/pages/en/guides/styling.md

 <MyComponent class="red">This will be red!</MyComponent>
 ```

+With this pattern, parents can style children components directly!
+Scoped styles can also be passed through the `class` prop as Astro attaches scoped classes like `astro-HHNQFKH6` internally.

 :::note[Scoped classes from parent components]
-If the parent component uses scoped styles, Astro scoped classes like `astro-HHNQFKH6` will also be passed to the `class` prop.
-This may cause scoped styles from the parent to leak into child components if they have the same CSS selectors.
-If you encounter this issue, you can prevent it by filtering out the class before passing it down to an element.
+As the `class` prop contains scoped classes from the parent, it's recommended to create unique class names in the child component to prevent unintended style cascading from the parent component.
 :::